ponder-lab/Optimize-Java-8-Streams-Refactoring/README.md

 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/0/01/Created_with_Matplotlib-logo.svg/128px-Created_with_Matplotlib-logo.svg.png" alt="Created with Matplotlib" align="left"/> The Java 8 Stream API sets forth a promising new programming model that incorporates functional-like, MapReduce-style features into a mainstream programming language.
 However, using streams efficiently may involve subtle considerations.

-This tool consists of automated refactoring research prototype plug-ins for [Eclipse](http://eclipse.org) that assists developers in writing optimal stream client code in a semantics-preserving fashion.
+This tool consists of automated refactoring research prototype plug-ins for [Eclipse][eclipse] that assists developers in writing optimal stream client code in a semantics-preserving fashion.
 Refactoring preconditions and transformations for automatically determining when it is safe and possibly advantageous to convert a sequential stream to parallel and improve upon already parallel streams are included.
 The approach utilizes both [WALA][wala] and [SAFE][safe].

+## Usage

+The refactoring can be run in two different ways:

+1. As a command.
+    1. Select a project.
+    1. Select "Optimize Streams..." from the "Quick Access" dialog (CTRL-3).
+1. As a menu item.
+    1. Right-click on a project.
+    1. Under "Refactor," choose "Optimize Streams..."

+Currently, the refactoring works only via the package explorer and the outline views.
+You can either select a single project to optimize or select multiple projects.
+In each case, the tool will find streams in the enclosing projects to refactor.

 ## Installation